20 Easy Ways to Reduce Your Plastic Waste Today

 8. Get Familiar with Curbside Recycling

-According to the United Nations, only about 9% of all plastic waste ever produced has been recycled.
+According to the United Nations, only about 9% of all plastic waste produced has been recycled.
 We can and must do better!
-Get familiar with your locality’s rules for plastic curbside recycling, and make sure you’re recycling correctly.
+Familiarize yourself with your locality’s rules for plastic curbside recycling and ensure you recycle correctly.

 Be aware of which plastics are more complex to recycle than others: #1 and #2 can be placed in curbside recycling.
-Plastics with a #3 – #7 imprinted on them may require additional research and effort.
+Plastics with imprinted #3 – #7 may require additional research and effort.
 Check to see what your county accepts.

 9. Let Your Plastic Items be Reused

-Have some plastic appliances, garden supplies, or kids’ toys cluttering your home?
-Let your plastic items be reused by donating them to your local thrift shop or selling them at a yard sale.
-Maybe a local college student could use your old microwave.
+Are you cluttering your home with plastic appliances, garden supplies, or kids’ toys?
+You can reuse your plastic items by donating them to your local thrift shop or selling them at a yard sale.
+For example, your old microwave could be used by a local college student.

 10. Buy local

 So much plastic is used in packaging – an estimated 40 million tons in 2020 alone.
 If what you need is available at a store near you, don’t place an online order.
-Just pick it up, and skip the bag at the register if you can carry it yourself.
+Pick it up, and skip the bag at the register if you can carry it yourself.

 Shopping & On the Go